Mutahi Kagwe

-Mutahi Kagwe is a Kenyan politician serving as the Cabinet Secretary for Agriculture and Livestock Development in the Republic of Kenya.
+Mūtahi Kagwe is a Kenyan politician serving as the Cabinet Secretary for Agriculture and Livestock Development in the Republic of Kenya.
 Formerly he was the cabinet secretary for Health in the government of Uhuru Kenyatta.
 He assumed office on 28 February 2020 after the docket was handed over to him by the previous cabinet secretary for Health, Sicily Kariuki.
 Kagwe hit the airwaves at the onset of the COVID-19 pandemic when the first case was confirmed in Nairobi on 12 March 2020 following the outbreak in Wuhan, China in December 2019.

 Education

 Hon.
-Mutahi Kagwe was born in 1958 and he attended his early education at Kihate Primary School from 1965 - 1971.
+Mūtahi Kagwe was born in 1958 and he attended his early education at Kìhate Primary School from 1965 - 1971.
 He later joined Kagumo High School in 1972 - 1977 to pursue his O levels and A levels.
 Kagwe would later join the University of Nairobi from 1978 - 1981 where he graduated with a Bachelor of Commerce (Insurance) degree.
 He took further studies at the United States International University from 1988 - 1992 and graduated with an MBA.